Why?

 Yes.
 If you can get a book in plain TXT format (for now), you can load it and create your own Assistant.
 See menu Language Assistant - Create new

 Assistant.
-But before you jump there, check the text of the book and remove any preceding or attached text that doesn’t belong there or your assistant
+But before you jump there, check the text of the book and remove any preceding or attached text that doesn’t belong there or your

-"ebook" and we don't want her to know that just yet.
+and "ebook" and we don't want her to know that just yet.

 Now a bit of warning: The Assistant will contain the actual book (so it can show you examples) so make sure you know the copyright of the work you